jbtanguy/IMG2TXT/README.md

 ## How to use it?

-First, create a directory named ```./data/``` and store your PDF in it.
-Then, launch the script with the following arguments.
+Launch the script with the following arguments.

 ### Argument 1
 - ```-p```: PDFs in ```./data/```